filecoin-project/cpp-filecoin/README.md

      drand-genesis-time=1595431050
      drand-period=30
      ```
-* **genesisfile** - this is a special pre-set file with the initial block, which will configure the initial state of your node, set network parameters like sector size, recall time, e.t.c and define miner-list with first network miner.
+* **genesis file** - this is a special pre-set file with the initial block, which will configure the initial state of your node, sets network parameters like sector size, recalls time, e.t.c and defines miner-list with the first network miner.

-you also can download that [snapshots](https://fil-chain-snapshots-fallback.s3.amazonaws.com/mainnet/minimal_finality_stateroots_latest.car "snapshots store") for a less time-assuming connection and synchronisation to the popular filecoin networks.
+you also can download that [snapshots](https://fil-chain-snapshots-fallback.s3.amazonaws.com/mainnet/minimal_finality_stateroots_latest.car "snapshots store") for a less time-assuming connection and synchronization to the popular filecoin networks.
 More about snapshot management [here](https://docs.filecoin.io/get-started/lotus/chain/#restoring-a-custom-snapshot "snapshot documentation").
 2. After all the preparations you can launch a node:
 *  link working directory, which will be a storage for all node-associated files.
 It can be done with `--repo` flag